Best For

 Glacier Original

-The Glacier Original mattress is a 12″ hybrid mattress available in a single firmness level—medium-firm.
+The Glacier Original is a 12″ hybrid mattress available in a single firmness level—medium-firm.
 It has moderate sinkage and low levels of bounce.
-This mattress is $799 for a queen mattress, so higher than the Origin Adapt, but also earned a much better score.
+This mattress is $799 for a queen mattress, so higher than the Origin Adapt, but it also earned a much better score.

 For Value